italia/eudi-wallet-it-docs/docs/en/pid-eaa-data-model.rst

 SD-JWT
 ======

 The PID/(Q)EAA is issued in the form of a Digital Credential.
-The Digital Credential format is `Selective Disclosure JWT format <https://datatracker.ietf.org/doc/html/draft-ietf-oauth-selective-disclosure-jwt-04>`_ as specified in `[SD-JWT-based Verifiable Credentials 02] <https://www.ietf.org/archive/id/draft-ietf-oauth-sd-jwt-vc-02.html>`__.
+The Digital Credential format is `SELECTIVE-DISCLOSURE-JWT`_ as specified in `[SD-JWT-based Verifiable Credentials 02] <https://www.ietf.org/archive/id/draft-ietf-oauth-sd-jwt-vc-02.html>`__.

 An SD-JWT is a JWT that MUST be signed using the Issuer's private key.
-The SD-JWT payload of the MUST contain the **_sd_alg** claim described in `[SD-JWT].
-Section 5.1.2. <https://datatracker.ietf.org/doc/html/draft-ietf-oauth-selective-disclosure-jwt-04>`_ and other claims specified in this section, some of them may be selectively disclosable claims.
+The SD-JWT payload of the MUST contain the **_sd_alg** claim described in the Section 5.1.1 `SELECTIVE-DISCLOSURE-JWT`_ and other claims specified in this section, some of them may be selectively disclosable claims.

 The claim **_sd_alg** indicates the hash algorithm used by the Issuer to generate the digests over the salts and the claim values.
 The **_sd_alg** claim MUST be set to one of the specified algorithms in Section :ref:`Cryptographic Algorithms <supported_algs>`.